sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

   -f ./docker/02-03-packaging-netfx-apps/signup-web/v3/Dockerfile .
 ```

-> Each stage in a multi-stage build has its own cache.
+> Each stage in a multi-stage build has its own cache

 ## Understanding optimization

-Optimizing Dockerfiles improves build time; it can also reduce image size and reduce the application attack surface.
+Optimizing Dockerfiles improves build time.
+It can also reduce image size and minimize the application attack surface.

 Docker will use the cache as much as it can but when a layer changes then every subsequent instruction gets executed.

-You should structure your Dockerfile so the instructions so they're in order of change frequency, from least frequent to most frequent.
+You should structure your Dockerfile so the instructions are in order of change frequency, from least frequent to most frequent.